orhanobut/hawk/README.md

 - Password should be provided by the user, we try to find better solution for this.
 - Hawk.init() takes around 200-500ms depends on the phone.

+##### Credits
+I use the following implementation for the crypto and I believe it should get more attention.
+Thanks for this great hard work. https://github.com/tozny/java-aes-crypto and a great article about it : http://tozny.com/blog/encrypting-strings-in-android-lets-make-better-mistakes/

 ###License
 <pre>
 Copyright 2015 Orhan Obut